-In Scenario 2 and Scenario 3, the discharge pressures are kept at 79 bar at ambient temperatures below -5°C. This is the maximum allowed (by the service company) discharge pressure in the system, and the internal heating demand of the supermarket is high enough for all the heat to be rejected to the supply air of the ventilation system.
+In Scenario 2 and Scenario 3, the discharge pressures are kept at 79 bar at ambient temperatures below -5°C. This is the maximum allowed discharge pressure in the system, and the internal heating demand of the supermarket is high enough for all the heat to be rejected to the supply air of the ventilation system.
 Between ambient temperatures of 5°C and 20°C, the discharge pressures in Scenario 2 and Scenario 3 diverge.
 The reason for this is that the supermarket's internal heating demand is no longer high enough for the system to reject all the available heat to the supermarket.
-Therefore, the discharge pressure is in Scenario 2 lowered to match the internal heating demand.
-The discharge pressures in scenarios 2 and 3 then converge to 74 bar at ambient temperatures of 5°C or higher.
-The historical data illustrates a control strategy in between the other scenarios, in which the discharge pressures are higher than needed for floating condensing mode (Scenario 1).
-Still, heat recovery is not utilised to its full potential, leaving space for improvement on the system control.
+Therefore, the discharge pressure is lowered to match the internal heating demand, and more heat becomes rejected to the water-cooled gas cooler.
+The discharge pressures in Scenarios 2 and 3 then converge to 74 bar at ambient temperatures of 5°C or higher.
+The historical data illustrates a control strategy in between the other scenarios, in which the discharge pressures are higher than needed for floating condensing mode.
+Still, heat recovery is not utilised for the highest potential, leaving space for improvement on the system control.